bitnami/containers/containers/wildfly/README.md

 # Deploying web applications on Wildfly

 This Wildfly image exposes a volume at `/app`.
-This path acts as the Wildfly deployments directory.
+In the standalone server mode, this path acts as the Wildfly deployments directory.
 At this location, you either copy a so-called *exploded web application*, i.e non-compressed or a compressed web application resource `.WAR` file and it will automatically be deployed by Wildfly at startup.

 **Note!**
 You can also deploy web applications on a running Wildfly instance.